 In this tutorial, you will learn how to run A/B tests on pages powered by Episerver CMS.
-As of Episerver 10.1, it's now possible for you to start A/B testing your Episerver page.
-A/B testing, also known as split testing, is a technique of showing two different variations of your web pages to your users at the same time.
-Split testing works by randomly assigning and displaying a variant to a user and then measuring how users interact with those variations.
+As of Episerver 10.1, it's now possible for you to start A/B testing your Episerver pages within the editor.
+A/B testing, also known as split testing, is a technique of showing two different variations of your web pages to your users and testing which one converts more customers.
+Split testing works by randomly assigning and displaying variants to a user and then measuring how users interact with those variations.
 For example, you might want to test which variant converts more clicks.
 A test might be made that counts total button clicks on each variation.
-After a period of time comparing the statistics between the two variants will allow you to know which version is the best one.
+After a period of time, comparing the total button clicks between the two variants will allow you to know which version is the best one.
 After a successful test, you can publish the winning variation and delete the less popular one!
 Improving your site using statistics can help to dramatically improve your sales funnel.
 The good news.. setting this up in Episerver is really easy!
 Want to learn how then read on ️🔥️🔥️🔥

-A/B testing is an important tool to help improve your sale funnel and improve conversion.
+A/B testing is an important tool to help improve your sales funnel and improve conversion.
 As I'm hoping you can see, A/B testing in Episerver is super simple.
-You make your changes as normal, but, instead of publishing the results.
-You publish them as an A/B test instead.
+You make your changes as normal, but, instead of publishing the results, you publish them as an A/B test instead.
+Happy Coding 🤘